 Questions are often asked about the ability of the Judge to assess a witness's credibility at a remote hearing.
 That concern can cut both ways - some clients worry that the Judge will not receive their evidence with its genuine force, that their evidence will be undermined; others worry that it will prove impossible to attack the other side's witnesses with sufficient vigour and undermine their evidence.

 It can be important for a Judge to see a witness in person.
+The limitations of remote evidence, or hearings, have not yet to our knowledge been pronounced upon by the Court of Appeal as a material appellate issue, although it is easy to see it doing so.

-However, many Judges consider observation of a witness's demeanour to be the "lowest" of the court's tools - an unreliable guide to truth - and indeed, experience tells one that confidence and fluency are not necessarily hallmarks of honesty.
+However, it is also important to note that some Judges consider observation of a witness's demeanour to be the "lowest" of the court's tools - an unreliable guide to truth - and indeed, experience tells one that confidence and fluency are not necessarily hallmarks of honesty.
 Lieven J in A Local Authority v Mother [2020] EWHC 1086 (Fam), noted at [27]-[29] that the ability to observe a witness's demeanour in the courtroom was not a reliable way to judge credibility.
 See also R (SS (Sri Lanka)) v Secretary of State for the Home Department [2018] EWCA Civ 1391 at [36]-[41].

-In practice, the use of a video link may enable some witnesses to give more truthful and complete evidence, because they may feel less defensive than when in a courtroom.
-And on the other side, many counsel seem to have relished the proximity afforded by the appearance of the witness on a screen placed immediately in front of, and quite close to, the examiner.
-There seem therefore to be some benefits both ways, and overall, our view - based on our recent experience - is that it is not possible to generalise that a remote hearing is less good at getting to the truth than a courtroom hearing.
+In practice, the use of a video link may enable some witnesses to give more truthful and complete evidence, because they may feel less defensive than when in a courtroom; and indeed many counsel seem to have relished the proximity afforded by the appearance of the witness on a screen placed immediately in front of, and quite close to, the examiner.
 As noted above, in CMA v Martin [2020] EWHC 1751 (Ch), Judge Jones explicitly noted in his Judgment that that "the absence of the formalities of the court room environment and immediate proximity of counsel appeared to create a more relaxed environment for the witnesses and was beneficial", and that the defendant's denials and evidence were received "with the same force/impact as it would have done in a physical courtroom".